brownieboy/array.prototype.puresplice/README.md

   ```

+##How to use/install
+Install from npm with:

+    npm install --save array.prototype.puresplice

+Require or import like so for ES6:

+    import 'array.prototype.puresplice';

+or like this for CommonJS:

+    require("array.prototype.puresplice");

+Don't assign the package to any variable when you import/require it.
+When imported, the package will add the .pureSplice() method directly to JavaScript's Array.prototype.

+The index.js is implemented in UMD format, so should also work for AMD/RequireJS, but I've not tested that.
+You can also add it as a script tag.

 ##Development Instructions
 First run `npm install` to update the dev dependencies, basically the Babel command line tool and its dependences.